Celesth/Stellarium/README.md

 # 12/5/2025
 [Auto-Hook](browser/auto-hook.js)
-- ⚠️ As Late Of Now, You Are No Longer Able To Get The Thumbnails Of Video Due To IDK CORS? maybe
 - allows to gets links for icorn.tv and r-34video.com, i made this because to make my collection;)
 - Smol Update, Now Shows Notification if webhook has sent or not